OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/maxdd.md

 ---
 title: maxdd
-description: Documentation page providing details about the maximum drawdown calculation in historical series and how to display the drawdown curve.
+description: "Documentation page providing details about the maximum drawdown calculation" in historical series and how to display the drawdown curve.
 Contains examples, parameters, returns, and source code links.
 keywords: